ericmaddox/ericmaddox/README.md

 Leveraging my extensive background in law enforcement, coupled with my education and expertise in project management, I have transitioned into a pivotal role within the technology industry.
-As a Technical Project Manager, I currently lead SaaS teams in deploying Real Time Crime Center (RTCC) Real-Time operations technology within law enforcement agencies and SOC2 within the private sector.
+As a Technical Program Manager II, I currently lead SaaS teams in deploying Real Time Crime Center (RTCC) Real-Time operations technology within law enforcement agencies and SOC2 within the private sector.